swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 {:class="out"}

-Although this works, it's a bad way to write our loop:
+Although this works, it's not the best way to write our loop:

 * We might update `word` and forget to modify the loop to reflect that change.